rodw/esbuild-peggy/HACKING.md

    or more tests that demonstrate the bug or exercise the new feature.

- * When you submit a pull request or issue to this repository, your contributions are understood to be made available under the same available the [MIT License](https://github.com/rodw/esbuild-peggy/blob/main/LICENSE.txt) that covers this project.
+ * When you submit a pull request or issue to this repository, your contributions are understood to be made available under the same available the [MIT License](https://github.com/rodw/esbuild-peggy/blob/develop/LICENSE.txt) that covers this project.

+ * We are more than happy to acknowledge your contributions both in the source repository and within the released module.
+Please feel free to request or directly submit changes to the [AUTHORS.txt](https://github.com/rodw/esbuild-peggy/blob/develop/AUTHORS.txt) and/or [CONTRIBUTORS.txt](https://github.com/rodw/esbuild-peggy/blob/develop/CONTRIBUTORS.txt) acknowledgement files together with your pull request.